Home

 BBQ Grilled Sole Recipe With Lime Fish Sauce

 When you’re looking for something different to grill on the BBQ why not try this grilled sole recipe with a lime infused fish sauce?
-Sole is really moist on the grill, it’s a flat fish so it cooks reasonably quickly and I find that you can cook it on one side and it’s ready so none of the problems with fish breaking up when you try to flip it.
+BBQ grilled sole is really moist, it’s a flat fish so it cooks reasonably quickly and I find that you can cook it on one side and it’s ready so none of the problems with fish breaking up when you try to flip it.

 Grilled Sole Image